 Rabbi Toba Spitzer.
 An Introduction to the 10 Plagues, originally published in the Americans for Peace Now Haggadah (2015).
 Rabbi Spitzer is the rabbi at Congregation Dorshei Tzedek in Newton, MA.

 Cantor Evan Kent.
 Ten Modern Plagues of the Israeli-Palestinian Conflict (2020).
-Cantor Kent is Cantor Emeritus of Temple Isaiah, Los Angeles and serves as a national co-Chair of J Street's Rabbinic and Cantorial Cabinet.
+Cantor Kent is Cantor Emeritus of Temple Isaiah, Los Angeles and serves on the Advisory Council of J Street's Rabbinic and Cantorial Cabinet.